 Xnovo Technology ApS has extensive experience delivering novel X-ray imaging solutions for academic and industrial R&D labs and quality control.
-Xnovo has developed and launched FiberScanner3D, an efficient method for fiber orientation mapping in 3D via scattering (dark-field) contrast tensor tomography.
-In partnership with Exciscope AB, FiberScanner3D is available on Exciscope Polaris, a phase-contrast X-ray microscope.
+Xnovo has developed FiberScanner3D, an efficient method for fiber orientation mapping in 3D via scattering (dark-field) contrast tensor tomography.

 Fiber orientation characterization is typically conducted using various imaging techniques such as light, electron, and X-ray microscopy [1].
-These methods play a crucial role in imaging the microstructure and quantifying fiber orientation distribution in composite materials which is essential understanding the materials' mechanical properties.
+These methods play a crucial role in imaging the microstructure and quantifying fiber orientation distribution in composite materials which is essential for understanding the materials' mechanical properties.
 However, both light and electron microscopy techniques are limited by their surfacefocused nature, making it challenging to accurately evaluate the three-dimensional microstructure [2].
 Xray CT offers a volumetric view of fiber orientation distribution, but its effectiveness depends on several factors, including sample size, density, composition, and structure.
 Additionally, achieving optimal results requires meeting specific conditions in terms of resolution, contrast, and scan time.
-For low-density materials with micro-scale structures, such as carbon or natural fiber-reinforced polymers, the resolution requirements can significantly limit the imaged field of view (FOV).
+For low-density materials with micro-scale structures. such as carbon or natural fiber-reinforced polymers, the resolution requirements can significantly limit the imaged field of view (FOV).